msamp23/vscode-makefile-term-upgrade/README.md

 # vscode-makefile-term

+This Extensions is forked for testing and is being updated to provide new capabilties in future.

 This extension allows you to run a `Makefile` `target` from within the editor by clicking above the `target`.
 It will execute the following command in the terminal: